 For among them are those who enter into households and captivate weak women weighed down with sins, led on by various impulses,2 Timothy 3:6(NASB)

-Paul knew how important it was for believers to be diligent, in presenting themselves approved before God, and encouraged them to be responsible for forwarding the work of the gospel of grace.
-He knew the importance of being workers who were not be ashamed before the Lord, but were equipped to rightly divide the world of truth and search the scriptures day by day.
+Paul knew how important it was for believers to be diligent in presenting themselves approved before God and encouraged them to be responsible for forwarding the work of the gospel of grace.
+He knew the importance of being workers who were not be ashamed before the Lord, but were equipped to rightly divide the Word of truth and search the Scriptures, day by day.

 Paul realised that as the day for Christ's return drew ever closer, men would become lovers of self and lovers of money.
-They would be boastful, arrogant, revilers, disobedient to parents, ungrateful, unholy, unloving, irreconcilable, malicious gossips, without self-control, brutal, haters of good, treacherous, reckless and conceited people!
-He warned that men would be lovers of pleasure rather than lovers of God, who hold fast to a form of godliness, while denying its power.
+They would be boastful, arrogant, revilers, disobedient to parents, ungrateful, unholy, unloving, irreconcilable, malicious gossips, without self-control, brutal, haters of good, treacherous, reckless, and conceited!
+He warned that men would be lovers of pleasure rather than lovers of God, and they would hold fast to a form of godliness, while denying its power.

-Satan's ploy, from the beginning was to captivate the minds of gullible women.
-Their desire may be to be more spiritual - like Eve, but too often, the reality is that they are easily deceived, by the enemy of their soul, when they do not know the Word of truth - or when they add to the text, change its meaning or read into the Scripture what their itching ears and frivolous imaginations delight to hear.
+Satan's ploy from the beginning, was to captivate the minds of gullible women.
+Their desire may be to be more spiritual, like Eve, but too often, the reality is that they are easily deceived by the enemy of their soul, when they do not know the Word of truth - or when they add to the text, change its meaning, or read into the Scriptures what their itching ears and frivolous imaginations delight to hear.

-It is not that such women are brainless, but that they lack strength of character, wisdom and spiritual discernment.
-Paul explains that such people are often weighed down by the guilt of their sin, so that they buy into the first false doctrine or cultish teaching they hear, instead of searching the scriptures daily, to see if what is being taught is biblical.
+It is not that such women are brainless, but that they lack strength of character, wisdom, and spiritual discernment.
+Paul explains that these people are often weighed down by the guilt of their sin so that they buy into the first false doctrine or cultish teaching they hear, instead of searching the Scriptures daily to see if what is being taught is biblical.

-Both fleshly carnality and spiritual immaturity can feed into this state of affairs, where the hearts and minds of spiritually weak men, women and young people, can be led away form the truth, by their own various carnal influences, instead of standing firm on the word of God.
+Both fleshly carnality and spiritual immaturity can feed into this state of affairs, where the hearts and minds of spiritually weak men, women, and young people can be led away from the truth by their own various carnal influences, instead of standing firm on the Word of God.

-Heavenly Father, thank You for the many warnings that Scripture gives of the need to be constant in our faith, and to persevere under trials.
-Keep me, and those I love, from the evil influence of those that seek to undermine the faith of Your children and shipwreck those that have been saved by grace through faith in Christ.
-I pray that I may eschew evil and discern those who seek to turn my mind from the truth to fables - and give me a discerning spirit and desire to study to show myself approved unto God, for my benefit and for Your greater glory - this I ask in Jesus name, AMEN
+Heavenly Father, thank You for the many warnings that Scripture gives of the need to be constant in our faith and to persevere under trials.
+Keep me and those I love, from the evil influence of those that creep into our lives, seeking to undermine our faith and shipwreck those that have been saved by grace through faith in Christ.
+I pray that I may eschew evil and discern those who seek to turn my mind from the truth to fables.
+Give me a discerning spirit and a desire to study to show myself approved unto God, for my benefit and for Your greater glory.
+In Jesus' name, AMEN.